HackSoftware/Django-Styleguide-Example/README.md

   - `mypy` is ran as a build step in [`.github/workflows/django.yml`](.github/workflows/django.yml)
   - ⚠️ The provided configuration is quite minimal. **You should figure out your team needs & configure accordingly** - <https://mypy.readthedocs.io/en/stable/config_file.html>
 - It comes with GitHub Actions support, [based on that article](https://hacksoft.io/github-actions-in-action-setting-up-django-and-postgres/)
-- It can be easily deployed to Heroku or AWS ECS.
+- It can be easily deployed to Heroku, Render or AWS ECS.
 - It comes with an example list API, that uses [`django-filter`](https://django-filter.readthedocs.io/en/stable/) for filtering & pagination from DRF.
 - It comes with examples for writing tests with fakes & factories, based on the following articles - <https://www.hacksoft.io/blog/improve-your-tests-django-fakes-and-factories>, <https://www.hacksoft.io/blog/improve-your-tests-django-fakes-and-factories-advanced-usage>